CaryLandholt/ng-classify/README.md

 * Parameter names are duplicated, one for the getters, `'$scope', 'someService'`, and one for the function parameters, `function ($scope, someService)`
 	- this duplication is required to make the module minifiable
 	- some avoid this by the use of [ngmin](https://github.com/btford/ngmin)
-* Depending upon employed naming convention, modyle type, `controller`, and module name, `myController`, have duplication
+* Depending upon the employed naming format, modyle type, `controller`, and module name, `myController`, have duplication
 * The function is anonymous (unnamed), making it more difficult to debug
 * Generally verbose